japjotsingh18/studypal-ai/README.md

 **Japjot Singh**
 - GitHub: [@japjotsingh18](https://github.com/japjotsingh18)
 - Project: [StudyPal AI](https://github.com/japjotsingh18/studypal-ai)
+- The open-source community for inspiration and tools
 ---
+---
 ## 🙏 Acknowledgments
+⭐ **If you find StudyPal AI helpful, please give it a star!** ⭐
 - OpenAI for providing the AI chat capabilities
 - Chart.js for beautiful data visualizations
 - Font Awesome for the icon library